justaboredkid/sacred-tui/README.md

 diag (bool):  Determines whether to put a blank line underneath the fill or not.
 ```
 ## sacred.printobj(js, x, y):
 Used internally to print ascii json files.
-I know that `js` is inaccurate.

 Args:
 ```